-The variable that controls the method used to render Maple expressions in the user interface.
-Value 0 uses lprint; value 1 uses a two-dimensional, character-based formatter; and higher values use platform-specific rendering methods.
-In the worksheet interface, values of 2 and 3 use typeset math.
-Note: Subexpression labeling is on, by default, for prettyprint=2, and off, by default, for prettyprint=3.
+The variable that controls the method used to render Maple results and the output of the print command in the user interface.
+Value 1 produces two-dimensional character-based output.
+Higher values use interface-specific rendering methods.
+In the worksheet interface, values of 2 and 3 produce typeset math.
+Note: One difference between prettyprint = 2 and 3 is subexpression labeling.
+See labeling for details.

 3 (in Worksheet interface); 1 (in Command-line interface)